 Eating pizza while people watching in Piazza Aldo Moro

 Just outside the centro storico, you’ll find the large piazza called Piazza Aldo Moro.
 With several places to sit, it’s a popular place for people watching and eating a takeaway pizza from Casa Mia Trattoria Pizzeria.
 On Sunday morning, the piazza turns into a large farmers’ market.

 One of my other favourite meals involved picking up supplies at a salumeria (deli) on the other side of the bridge from the main square.
 They sell a variety of cheeses, antipasti, meats and other goodies for a takeaway picnic lunch.

 Afternoon trip to Monopoli

-With Monopoli a five minute train ride from Polignano A Mare and both historic centres within walking distance from the train stations, Monopoli makes for a very enjoyable and easy half or full day trip.
+With Monopoli a five minute train ride from Polignano A Mare, it makes for a very enjoyable and easy half or full day trip, or as an alternative base to Polignano a Mare.
 While trains are frequent, Polignano a Mare is serviced by regional trains only, so the high speed trains stopping at Monopoli do not stop at Polignano a Mare.
 For more information check the Trenitalia website here and check the departures board so you don’t end up in Bari by mistake!

 After finding your way out of the maze of streets, grab a gelato and stroll around the small boat harbour, Via Porto and its walls and Castello Carlo V.

 Polignano a Mare ended up being one of my favourite towns in Puglia.
 Have you visited the region?
 Is there any highlights I’ve missed?
-Leave me a comment below 🙂
+I’d love to hear from you, so leave me a comment below!